SysKitTeam/docs-point/governance-and-automation/metadata/request-metadata-review.md

 {% hint style="warning" %}

-**Please note:** To be able to request a review from workspace owners in Syskit Point, ensure the following:
+**Please note:** To be able to request a review from workspace owners in Syskit Point, **ensure the following**:
 * The Collaborator role is enabled.
     * For more details, read the [Assign and Manage Access to Syskit Point article](../../configuration/enable-role-based-access.md#syskit-point-collaborators-1).
-*  Metadata needs to be editable by collaborators.
+* Metadata is be editable by collaborators.
     * Continue reading this article and discover how to allow collaborators to manage custom metadata.

 {% endhint %}

 ## Enable Collaborators to Manage Metadata

+{% hint style="warning" %}
+* This section explains how to enable the metadata you want reviewed by workspace owners. **If your metadata is already enabled for review, you can skip this section.**

+* If the Collaborator role is not enabled in your environment, take a look at the [Assign and Manage Access to Syskit Point article](../../configuration/enable-role-based-access.md#syskit-point-collaborators-1).
+Collaborators must be allowed to enable and request a metadata review.

+{% endhint %}

 To select the metadata you want collaborators to manage, go to Syskit Point settings and complete the following:

 * In the Governance section, click the **Custom Metadata (1)** option.
 * Click the **Edit button (2)** for the metadata you want to edit
     * This opens the Edit Metadata screen
 * **Click the Allow collaborators to change this metadata value checkbox (3)**
 * **Click the Update Metadata button (4)** to finalize your selection